AyloSrd/signals-for-react/README.md

 # 📡 Signals for React (SFR)

-Signals for React (SFR) is yet another library aiming to provide signal primitives for React applications without relying on React internals.
-SFR signals combine the functionalities of both refs and state.
+Signals for React (SFR) is yet another library aiming to provide signal primitives for React applications.

-Signals scope is to limit unnecessary re-rendering as much as possible, while keeping updated values accessible all over your React app.
+The scope of signals is to limit unnecessary re-rendering as much as possible while keeping updated values accessible throughout your React app.
+This is achieved without relying on React internals.

-They store a value that can be accessed and modified by accessing the `value` property of the signal.
-Additionally, signal can trigger a re-render if the component is subscribed to updates through the `sub` method of the signal.

 Each signal can be bound to the component (and children) by creating satellites of said signal; finally, signals come with several utilities, such useSignalEffect or useDerived (respectively the signal version of useEffect and useMemo).